 Microaggressions are the everyday slights, insults, put-downs, invalidations and offensive behaviors that people of marginalized groups experience in daily interactions with generally well-intentioned people who may be unaware of their impact.
 Microaggressions are reflections of implicit bias or prejudicial beliefs and attitudes beyond the level of conscious awareness.
 Social psychologists have studied implicit bias for decades, along with the role it plays in human behavior.
 Almost any marginalized group can be the object of microaggressions.
-There are racial, gender, LGBTQ and disability microaggressions that occur daily to these groups.
+There are racial, gender, LGBTQ and disability microaggressions that occur daily toward these groups.

 Most individuals who commit microaggressions view themselves as moral and decent human beings who never would consciously discriminate against another person.
 Yet it is important to acknowledge that none of us is immune from inheriting the racial, gender or sexual orientation biases of our society.
 Let us return to the two opening examples to understand more fully the manifestation, dynamics and impact of microaggressions.